smXplorer/AlliGator/docs/source/alligator-phasor-graph-panel.rst

 Parameter 2 vs Parameter 1 Scatterplot
 ++++++++++++++++++++++++++++++++++++++

-The ``Parameter 2 vs Parameter 1 Scatterplot`` function applies to individual phasor plots.
-Selecting it opens up the following window:
+The ``Parameter 2 vs Parameter 1 Scatterplot`` menu functions apply to a single plot, the selected plots or all plots (excluding the UC) depending on which item is selected.
+Selecting one of them opens up the following window:

 .. image:: images/AlliGator-Phasor-Graph-Parameter1-vs-Parameter-Dialog.png
    :align: center